Nexus-coder/blog_app/README.md

 ### Useful resources

-- [Next JS](https://nextjs.org/docs) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Next JS](https://nextjs.org/docs) - This helped me to bring the u to life and to make it faster and more snappier.
 ## Author

 - Website - [Andrew Kimani](https://www.andrewkimani.tech/)